What is the Perioperative Clinical Action Network (PCAN)?

 -

-Physicians who have registered to attend the PCAN Summit, can submit sessional time and expenses via an online sessional and expense form.
+Physicians who have registered to attend the PCAN Summit can submit sessional time and expenses via the Facility Engagement Management System (FEMS).
+For details on what's covered, please read through the PCAN Summit Sessional and Expense Policy.

 Important reminders:

-- Maximum of eight sessional hours is supported for British Columbia physicians on the full day PCAN Summit, November 3, 2025.
+- A maximum of eight sessional hours is supported for British Columbia physicians on the full day PCAN Summit, November 2, 2026.

-- Reimbursement for travel expenses is only available to physicians located only within British Columbia, specifically for physicians who live outside of Metro Vancouver.
+- Reimbursement for travel expenses is only available to physicians who practice in BC and live outside of Metro Vancouver.

 - Please be sure to read the details below on guidelines for your accepted expenses.

-- If there is anything unusual about your submission, please explain in notes section.
+- If there is anything unusual about your submission, please explain in the notes section.

 If you have questions, please contact sscbc@doctorsofbc.ca.